askonomm/shape/README.md

 ```

 Then fire up your browser and visit `localhost:3999/admin`, this should automatically create the SQLite database, and then
-direct you to the setup page (which doesn't yet do anything).
+direct you to the setup page where you can create your account, after which it will redirect you to the admin panel (which is currently empty).

 ## The idea